code-pushup/cli/packages/cli/README.md

 We will implement a performance focused plugin using the [Lighthouse CLI](https://github.com/GoogleChrome/lighthouse#using-the-node-cli) as real life example.

-Let's start with a `crate` function maintaining the basic information of the `PluginConfig`.
+Let's start with a `create` function maintaining the basic information of the `PluginConfig`.

 <details>
 <summary> <b>lighthouse plugin setup</b> (collapsed for brevity) </summary>